ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2017-01-17-03_Introduction_to_Python.md

    return theta
 {% endhighlight %}

-When you run it... then nothing happens: The function was defined.
+When you run it... then nothing happens: The function was defined but not called.

-Now add at the end
+Now add at the end of `heaviside.py`

 {% highlight python %}